automl/HelloCluster/README.md

 You can now run and debug your code using the same workflows as when the code resides (and runs) on your local machine.
 Make sure you select your Python Interpreter (`Ctrl + Shift + P` > `Python: Select Interpreter`) from your conda environment before you run your code.

+Your session might get terminated if there is no activity in it for too long (scripts running on the node via VSCode remote ssh does not count).
+The easiest way to get around this is to start a `screen` session once your interactive session begins.

 # Running Jupyter Notebook on a GPU on the cluster
 You can run a Jupyter notebook on a GPU on the cluster and access it from the browser on your local machine using SSH port forwarding.
 Here's how you can do this (the instructions are taken from [this tutorial](https://alexanderlabwhoi.github.io/post/2019-03-08_jpn_slurm/)):